Congratulations on earning your ACRP Certification!

 What is Continuing Involvement (CI)?

 CI is participation in a capacity other than learning.
 The certificant can be attending a meeting, serving/volunteering, presenting information, or providing oversight.

 Examples include attendance at Investigator Meetings, Site Initiation Visits, inclusion on a 1572, authoring a journal article, etc.

 Continuing Education and/or Continuing Involvement activities (or Maintenance by Examination) that satisfy the Maintenance of Certification requirements must be completed and reported within the appropriate timeframe for a candidate’s maintenance period, as shown below.
 This also includes taking and passing the exam for maintenance.

 Points must be earned two years prior to your Certification expiration date.

-All points earned through ACRP are automatically reported to your Contact History upon completion of the activity evaluation.
-All points can be viewed by logging in and clicking on “My Account,” then “My Contact Hours”.
+All points earned through ACRP are automatically reported to your contact history upon completion of the activity evaluation.
+Points can be viewed by logging in and clicking on “My Account,” then “My Contact Hours”.
 If the points are not listed, go to the “Learning Portal” link to complete the activity and the evaluation.